-Tienda Salsita works with multiple farms in the Hudson Valley to use the best locally grown and seasonal produce.
-Our partner farms are organic and/or biodynamic: Sparrowbush Farm, Common Hands Farm, Hawthorne Valley Farm, Ironwood Farm, Blue Star Farm, and Liberty Farms.
+Tienda Salsita works with multiple farms in the Sonoma Valley to use the best locally grown and seasonal produce.
+Our partner farms are organic and/or biodynamic and include:

-We source organic heirloom varieties of chile peppers, tomatoes, garlic, and fruit from the Hudson Valley.
+We source organic heirloom varieties of chile peppers, tomatoes, garlic, and tomatillos locally.

-Sabor de Salsita uses a both dried chiles and fresh chiles.
+Tienda Salsita uses both dried chiles and fresh chiles.
 Read about our chiles below.